What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Methodology

+We now give details about building the relational representation between text segments, as well as link prediction and node classification, after the dense overlapping text segments have been obtained.

-To predict the links between text segments and classify the type of each text segment, we first need to integrate the feature representation of each text segment and construct the graph structure of them.
+To predict the links between text segments and classify their types, we first need to integrate the feature representation of each text segment and construct their graph structures.

-Here, we consider two kinds of features for text segments, \textit{i.e.}, the visual feature $F_{vis}$ from $P_4$ in FPN and the geometric feature $F_{geo}$ of the text segments.
-We use $F_{seg}$ for the relational feature representation matrix of text segments.
-Following the methods in~\cite{8,11}, the RRoI Align~\cite{38} is adopted to pool the visual feature from FPN. $F_{geo}$ is calculated from feature maps TCL, H, W and $\Theta$, and is embedded into the same space as $F_{vis}$ as:
+We consider two types of features for text segments, \textit{i.e.}, the visual feature $F_{vis}$ is obtained by applying convolutional operation on $P_4$ in FPN for generating the TCL map and the geometric feature $F_{geo}$.
+We note $F_{seg}$ as the feature representation matrix of text segments.
+Following the methods in~\cite{8,11}, the RRoI Align~\cite{38} is adopted to pool the visual features from FPN. $F_{geo}$ is formed by concatenating the feature maps $TCL$, $H$, $W$ and $\Theta$, and is embedded into the same space as $F_{vis}$ as: